Haaz123/table_extraction/README.md

 1) Requires google vision API
 2) Make sure to check the path of image
 3) Details PROS and CON is given within the .ipynb file
-4) if any question please contact me.
+4) if any questions please let me know.